 3. Describe a situation where learners will apply this knowledge or skill on the job.

 4. What processes do we need to outline to help learners complete the course?

 5. Do you have any stories or reference materials that will help learners relate to what we’re teaching them?

 Depending on your course, you might have many other questions you need to ask, but these five will help you gather the best-possible information from your SMEs before they have to run off to their next meeting.

 Give Kudos to Your SMEs

 When your SMEs come through for you, whether by delivering great content or devoting extra time to your project, be sure to show your appreciation.
 One of the best things you can do is send their managers an email praising their efforts (and copy them on it).
-Or give them a gift certificate to their favorite lunch spot or coffee shop.
-It doesn’t really matter what you do–just do something to show that you’re grateful for their help.

 This not only serves you well immediately, but it also pays off down the road, especially if you find yourself in a situation where you need more of their time or help on another project.

 At the end of the day, it can be challenging to work with SMEs to gather the right information, capture and consolidate their feedback and opinions, and collaborate with them to develop the best possible course.
 But no matter what many challenges you face, the most important thing you can do is to show your SMEs that you value them and what they have to offer.
 The better relationship you have with them, the more successful your e-learning projects will be.

 Follow us on Twitter and come back to E-learning Heroes regularly for more helpful advice on everything related to e-learning.
 If you have any comments, please share them below.